AoDev/bard-app/docs/bard-frontend-guide/frontend-03-2-structure-of-datalayer_mobx-react.md

 It is responsible:

 - for instantiating and connecting the other stores between themselves.
-- for allowing the app state to be shared in the entire app and to the UI layer.
+- for allowing the app state to be shared to the UI layer.
 - for implementing use cases (or user stories) that depend on multiple stores.

-## Features specific stores
+## "Feature" stores

 They hold and manipulate the state for a particular feature.
 By feature I don't mean a small thing but rather something like: